MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/update-guide.md

 #### <a id="phase2-prerequisites"></a>Phase 2 prerequisites

-Before you update your CSUs, you must update the HQ environments (in the Finance and Operations app) to the same release or a later release.
+Before you update your CSUs, you must update the Commerce headquarters environments (in the Finance and Operations app) to the same release or a later release.
 For this example, that release is 10.0.11.

 This phase is divided into two tracks.
 These tracks can occur in parallel.